fwolfst/magelex/README.md

 # Magelex

 Magelex takes Magento data and presents it in a format that Lexware can read.

+Aim is to manage the cash flow in Lexware.

 The solution is specific for one customers needs.
 If you need a similar solution (or have a better one!) contact me!

 ## Installation